F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Core Concept of F3 Analysis of Patent Portfolios- Summing it up!

-So, now we have gone through the slides and we know the core concept.
+Now, we have gone through the slides and we know the core concept.

 What is the whole concept of F3 analysis?